adriancorrendo/metrica/paper.md

 ## Using the functions

-There are two basic arguments common to all `metrica` functions: (i) `obs`(Oi; observed, a.k.a. actual, measured, truth, target, label), and (ii) `pred` (Pi; predicted, a.k.a. simulated, fitted, modeled, estimate) values.
+There are two arguments common to all `metrica` functions: (i) `obs`(Oi; observed, a.k.a. actual, measured, truth, target, label), and (ii) `pred` (Pi; predicted, a.k.a. simulated, fitted, modeled, estimate) values.

-For regression, some specific functions require defining the axis `orientation` (e.g. the slope of the SMA regression (`B1_sma`)).
+For regression, specific functions require defining the axis `orientation` (e.g. predicted vs. observed -PO- or observed vs. predicted -OP-).

 For two-class models, the `pos_level` argument serves to indicate the alphanumeric order of the “positive level”.
 Following most two-class denominations as c(0,1), c(“Negative”, “Positive”), and c(“FALSE”, “TRUE”), the default `pos_level = 2` (1, “Positive”, “TRUE”).
-However, we recognize other cases as possible (e.g. c(“Crop”, “NoCrop”)), for which the user needs to specify pos_level = 1.
+However, we recognize other cases as possible (e.g. c(“Crop”, “NoCrop”)), for which the user needs to specify `pos_level = 1`.
 For multi-class classification, some functions present the `atom` argument (TRUE / FALSE), which controls the output to be an overall average estimate across all classes (default), or class-wise.

 ## Example 1: Regression (continuous variables)